 How to contact your governing body

-The Chair of Governors can be contact via the school admin team as follows:
+The Chair of Governors can be contact via the Clerk to the Governors as follows:

 by email to : email@example.com